Shao-RMSGAL/AMCSET/README.md

 Currently several user-interface functions (those in [utilities.cpp](src/utilities.cpp)) are not wrapped with objects, and are in the global scope.
 This is bad practice that can lead to disorganized code.
 The I/O functions should be wrapped into an IOHandler class which manages I/O operations through member variables and functions.

+### Proper Licensing

+While the project has a license file, the project is not yet properly licensed.
+It needs a copyright disclaimer, as well as proper header files with the copyright notice.

+It should adhere to the [GNU Licensing Guidelines](https://www.gnu.org/licenses/gpl-howto.html).

 ## Known issues

 ### Command line progress bar